TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 **Chapter 5  - Recruitment**

-The sun stood high in the sky as an unremarkable carriage traversed the winding dirt road through a desolate forest.
-The vehicle was flanked by a retinue of guards mounted on sturdy horses, their armor showing the wear and tear of countless battles.
+The sun blazed high in the sky as an unremarkable carriage traversed the winding dirt road that snaked through a desolate forest.
+A retinue of guards flanked the vehicle, mounted on sturdy horses.
+Their armor bore the scars of countless battles.
 Leading the procession was a white-haired knight, his brown steed carrying him with a noble bearing.

 Seated within the carriage was Josee, clad in leather pants, a pristine white long-sleeved shirt, and a leather capelet.
 Her chestnut hair was neatly tied in a ponytail, cascading gently over her shoulder.
 Beside her sat a demure maid with fiery orange locks, Misha, engrossed in learning to write on a small wooden slate with a piece of chalk.

-'_The town we are bound for lies within the domain of Count Rotweiss—Greenleaf Town_' Josee mused, her thoughts meandering through the landscape beyond.
+'The town we're bound for lies within the domain of Count Rotweiss—Greenleaf Town' Josee mused, her thoughts drifting through the landscape beyond the window.

-'_The main narrative will commence a year from now, with the entrance of our Heroine, Celine, arriving in the Royal Capital as a humble baker.
+'The main narrative will commence a year from now, with the entrance of our heroine, Celine, arriving in the Royal Capital as a humble baker.
 There, she will fatefully cross paths with the wounded crown prince, survivor of an assassination attempt.
-Her hidden healing magic will unexpectedly capture his attention._''
+Her hidden healing magic will unexpectedly capture his attention.'

-Josee's voice dripped with disdain, "...
-Goddamn, it's making me puke"
+Josee's voice dripped with disdain.
+"Goddamn it, it's making me puke."

-Her revulsion was so profound that she switched to pure English and not this world's language, leaving Misha perplexed and unable to comprehend her sudden outburst.
+Her revulsion was so profound that she switched to pure English, leaving Misha perplexed and unable to comprehend her sudden outburst.

-'_If my memory serves me right, one of Celine's devoted followers should be in Greenleaf Town_'
+'If my memory serves me right, one of Celine's devoted followers should be in Greenleaf Town'

-"He's mine," Josee declared with wicked glee.
+"He's mine," Josee declared with a wicked glint in her eyes.

 ◇ ◇ ◇ ◇ ◇

-After settling in the inn, Josee dispatched three of her guards, accompanied by Misha, to explore the local blacksmiths and market.
+After settling into the inn, Josee dispatched three of her guards, accompanied by Misha, to explore the local blacksmiths and market.

 Observing the constant stream of people in the bustling town, situated at the intersection of two roads beside a major river, Josee couldn't help but comment, "This town is rather charming.
-I'll conquer it later"
+I'll conquer it later."

 Josee left the Inn with her trusted knight along with four guards.
-They cloaked themselves with long brown coats as they ventured into the town's dimly lit alleys.
+They cloaked themselves in long brown coats as they ventured into the town's dimly lit alleys.
 The filth and stench that assailed them almost made Schulga cringe, but Josee remained indifferent.

-"I require something and someone to address our food shortage," Josee confided to her men, her voice low and secretive.
+"I require something and someone to address our food shortage," Josee confided in her men, her voice low and secretive.
 They traversed shadowy passages teeming with rough-looking men who glared at Josee's entourage.
 The well-armed guards in nondescript robes made it clear they wanted no trouble.

 Josee leaned closer and whispered, "We shall enter an inn.
 When I signal, apprehend the man I will point out."